Published: October 7, 2025

 This certificate includes essential details such as:

 Many borrowers wrongly assume that once their last EMI is paid, their responsibilities end.
-However, here’s why a NOC for a loan is just as critical as the loan agreement itself:
+However, a NOC for a loan is just as critical as the loan agreement itself for the following reasons:

 Imagine paying off a loan and, a few years later, being asked for payment due to a technical error or lost records.
 A NOC certificate eliminates any confusion or claims regarding the status of your loan.